bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

     "X-Auth-Token": ""
   },
   "body": {
-    "name": "Buy two items in brand and get the most expensive one at $50 off", "redemption_type": "AUTOMATIC",
+    "name": "Buy two brand items and get the most expensive one at $50 off", "redemption_type": "AUTOMATIC",
     "rules": [
       {